jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-scaling-how-the-tech-giants-do-it.md

 you've seen first hand just how much people take technology for granted.

-Big companies and organisations such as Google, Microsoft, Amazon, Twitter, Facebook, etc. all hare one common problem: How to scale
+Big companies and organisations such as Google, Microsoft, Amazon, Twitter, Facebook, etc. all share one common problem: How to scale

 The foundations of the internet.

 Keep in mind that the internet is just a massive network of connected computers.

-The internet's Domain Name System (DNS) is just like a gigantic.
+The internet's Domain Name System (DNS) is just like a gigantic phone book system in its most simple form.

 'call john'